-Sanitise hands on entry.
+- Sanitise hands on entry.

-The wearing of masks AT ALL TIMES is advised.
+- The wearing of masks is required.

-You may be marshalled, as necessary.
+- You may be marshalled, as necessary.

-Sit or kneel only in places marked with a green tick
+- Sit or kneel only in places marked with a green tick

-Two people of the same household may sit together.
+- People of the same household may sit together.

-There will be no votive candles.
-A representative candle will
+- There will be no votive candles.

-Please do not talk in the church.
+- Please do not talk in the church.

 A ‘Thank you’ to those who are using the ‘Donate’ button on the website.
 The ‘Donate’ button has the facility of adding a reference and also the option to Gift Aid any donation.
 Any donation with no specific reference will be treated as ordinary offertory.
 The donate button can therefore be used for a mass intention (mark the reference ‘re: xxx but also email or phone the office to request an intention).
 The parish’s bank details are set out below for those who may wish to take out a standing order.

-Account Name: PRCDTR Bournemouth Our Lady Immaculate
+- Account Name: PRCDTR Bournemouth Our Lady Immaculate

-Sort Code: 30-93-04
+- Sort Code: 30-93-04

-Account Number: 00875075
+- Account Number: 00875075